oracle/oracle-database-operator/docs/sidb/README.md

 #### Database API

-To call certain REST endpoints, you must use the ORDS_PUBLIC_USER user with role `SQL Administrator`, and `.spec.ordsPassword` credentials.
+To call certain REST endpoints, you must use the ORDS_PUBLIC_USER with role `SQL Administrator`, and `.spec.ordsPassword` credentials.

 The ORDS user also has the following additional roles: `System Administrator , SQL Developer , oracle.dbtools.autorest.any.schema`.